 The bylaws should contain definite rules as to how they can be amended.
 The bylaws should clearly state who can recommend amendments and how these amendments will be further voted upon.
 It is essential that bylaws are current and are accurately representing the organization and its membership.
 Therefore, bylaws should be changed after every five years, in order to stay updated with the most up-to-date rules and regulations.

 Every member, officer, and director should be given a copy of the bylaws, and they should be inspired to read and understand them.
 You should always consult your attorney to know about structuring your organization’s individual bylaws.

 How are the Bylaws Used by the Board of Directors?

-After the by-laws are prepared by the committee of your Board of Directors, they need to be get approved by the board.
+After the by-laws are prepared by the committee of your Board of Directors, they need to be approved by the board.
 The by-laws are part of your company records and must be in a place where they can be inspected by the Internal Revenue Service or your state or another entity which might want to audit your records.

 Do I Need an Attorney to Prepare Bylaws?

 Bylaws are complex documents, and they contain many pitfalls and requirements.
-In order to comply with the tax and legal requirements of the state and the IRS accurately, using an attorney to prepare the company bylaws will save your money and legal issues later on.
+In order to comply with the tax and legal requirements of the state and the IRS accurately, using an attorney to prepare the company bylaws will save you money and legal issues later on.